 Maps updated with all data received by February 2016.

 Betula spp. including B. pendula (silver birch), and Corylus avellana (hazel), see plant distribution map for hazel.
 In Europe also recorded on Alnus glutinosa (alder), Carpinus betulus (hornbeam) and Populus tremula (aspen).

 The larva feeds within a longitudinally rolled leaf.

 Finding the Moth

-Larva: the spun shoots and rolled leaves can be found from late April to early July.
+Larva: within rolled leaves from May to early July.

 Adult: can be disturbed from trees during the day, flies at night and comes readily to light.

 The long thin shape of the moth and the distinctive dark costal triangle on a pale background make this a distinctive species.

 From July to mid-October; has on rare occasions been found in May, June and as late as mid-November.